Fern Ferguson

-Fern Ferguson (born c.1925) was an All-American Girls Professional Baseball League player.
-She was from Whalen, Missouri.
+Fern E. Ferguson (June 9, 1924 – November 23, 2018) was an All-American Girls Professional Baseball League player.
+She was from Wayland, Missouri.

 Career

 Ferguson joined the Racine Belles club in the 1945 season and was assigned as a pitcher.
 She posted a 4.90 ERA in 11 innings of work, allowing 10 runs (six earned) on 12 hits and nine walks without strikeouts and did not have a decision.
 Additional information is incomplete because there are no records available at the time of the request.

 Recognitions and awards

 In 1988 was inaugurated a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, that honors those who were part of the All-American Girls Professional Baseball League.
 Fern Ferguson, along with the rest of the girls and the league staff, is included at the display/exhibit.